Program

 Context

-The goal of each research project should be to make a contribution to research in the broad sense, which includes re-implementing well known techniques, benchmarking different approaches, etc.
+The goal of each research project should be to make a contribution to research in the broad sense, which includes re-implementing well known techniques, benchmarking different approaches, etc. Research projects should not overlap with each other or with an internship.

 Selecting a topic

-At the end of the research project the student should write a short document summarizing its contribution.
-At the end of the project, the advisor grades the project as she or he wants: there can be a short defense of the internship or it might based on the short document written or on the production or all of that, etc.
+The student should spend 10 days in a lab working with the advisor on the selected research topic.
+At the end of the research project the student should write a short document summarizing the contribution.
+The advisor grades the project as she or he wants, for example based on the short document, a defense, or the outcome of the project.

-For the grading, remember that the workload is only 10 days, so around 70h of work.
 The grading scale is as follows: the range [0;10[ means a failing grade; the [10;12[ is reserved for underwhelming projects; the range [12;14[ is for OK projects that have not met all expectations; the range [14;16] is for good projects; the range ]16;18] is for really good projects that have exceeded expectations; the range ]18;20] is reserved for the best projects that one could do.

 Internships